China is a controversial market in several ways, especially from a political standpoint.

 BYD, a Chinese car manufacturer, will become later that year the official sponsor for Tencent’s NBA broadcasts.

-The group, to better organise the movie and media businesses, establish Tencent Pictures and Penguin Pictures.
+The group, to better organize the movie and media businesses, establish Tencent Pictures and Penguin Pictures.
 While the first one produces movies of any kind, the second focuses on online drama and small investments in feature films.

 The Chinese holding founded the Tencent Music Entertainment Group (TME), officially entering the music industry and reinforcing its position in the market’s amusement segment.
 This move is primed by the acquisition of a majority stake in China Music Corporation in July 2016.